hmhealey/mattermost-emoji/README.md

+## This repository is no longer used.
+Please refer to the `make-emojis` script in https://github.com/mattermost/mattermost-webapp

 # Mattermost Emoji

 This is a repository to generate Mattermost's [emoji.jsx](https://github.com/mattermost/platform/blob/master/webapp/utils/emoji.jsx) file which defines all system-wide emoji made available by default.